-1) Cost (most important) 2) 3)
+Analysis Criteria for Deciding a New OAH Newsletter Digitization System 1) Cost (most important) 2) Access 3) Preservation

-4) 5) 6) Creating Collaborative Opportunities with IU (least important)
+4) Speed 5) Quality 6) Creating Collaborative Opportunities with IU (least important)

 The OAH position as a nonprofit organization limits some of the more grandiose solutions that could be put forward to the organization.
 Cost was outlined by the OAH as a major concern for any solution.
-The problem is an issue the organization but through the interviews it was determined that it is not they feel requires a heavy allotment of resources.
+The OAH Newsletter problem is an issue for the organization but through the interviews it was determined that it is not one they feel requires a heavy allotment of resources.

+Digitizing the OAH newsletter was clearly the first goal of our solution but without an appropriate system to access to the materials it was clear that the job would only be half done.
+The new system would have to allow the OAH to maintain their publication rights and allow their members to have easy access.

+The preservation of the newsletter was the overriding concern for our project in the first place and was always a concern for any of the possible solutions.
+Any solution we proposed would likely be better than the current system of preservation; which was to fill a closet with bound versions of the newsletter.
 It was also found, through the survey of OAH members, that 74% of members consulted past editions of the quarterly Newsletter.

 The OAH did have some concerns regarding the speed by which any solution could be completed.
-As a group we felt that the OAH would be best served by completing any solution to the newsletter issue within the next year as our investigation had created some interest in a topic that had been mostly swept under the rug.
+As a group we felt that the OAH would be best served by completing any solution to the Newsletter issue within the next year, as our investigation had created some interest in a topic that had been largely ignored since the publication went out of print in 2009.
 Interviews seems to have peaked an interest from those involved and, as a survey has been conducted, it would be in the interest of the OAH to produce the product sooner rather than later.

-Our main contact with the OAH, Michael Regoli, was somewhat concerned with the quality of what would be produced by any of the digitization options.
+Our main contact with the OAH, Michael Regoli, was concerned with the quality of what would be produced by any of the digitization options.
 Michael wanted any digitized material to be of equal quality to that of other journal publications.

-The preservation of the newsletter was the overriding concern for our project in the first place and was always a concern for any of the possible solutions.
-Any solution we proposed would likely be better than the current system of preservation; which was to fill a closet with bound versions of the newsletter.

-Digitizing the OAH newsletter was clearly the first goal of our solution but without an appropriate system to access to the materials it was clear that the job would only be half done.
-The new system would have to allow the OAH to maintain their publication rights and allow their members to have easy access.

 The final goal of a new system was altruistic in a nature.
 From talking with the OAH staff it was clear that they were interested in creating stronger collaborative bonds with Indiana University.
-Both the OAH business office and the publication office hope to establish opportunities for internships for graduate students.
-The OAH felt that this would be a good source of labor for their varied projects and would help them contribute to the academics of the university.
+Both the OAH business office and the publication office hope to establish more opportunities for internships for graduate students, especially within the School of Library and Information Science.
+The OAH felt that this would be a good source of labor for their varied projects and would help them contribute to the academic goals of the university.

 Recommendations to Make the OAH Newsletter Accessible to Staff, Members, and the General Public